avinashkranjan/Amazing-Python-Scripts/Eyes Detection/README.md

 <h1 align="center"> Body Detection</h1>
-It is going to detect your eyes and count the number os eyes
+It is going to detect your eyes and count the number of eyes

 ---------------------------------------------------------------------